-How do successful memoirists do it?
+How do successful memoirists deal with exposure?

-• Best-selling author Roxane Gay wrote Hunger, including a traumatic, pivotal, revealing truth she’d kept secret from her parents until publication.
+Best-selling author Roxane Gay wrote Hunger, including a traumatic, pivotal, revealing truth she’d kept secret from her parents until publication.

-• In The Glass Castle, Jeannette Walls recounted her unconventional youth living with two eccentric and dysfunctional parents.
+In The Glass Castle, Jeannette Walls recounted her unconventional youth living with two eccentric and dysfunctional parents.
 Wells includes a hard-to-shake image of happening upon her mother dumpster-diving while she watches through a taxi cab window on a busy New York street, herself coiffed and dressed for her job at a prominent publishing company.
 The dumpster scene was a stunning hook to start a memoir that would touch millions.

 You can do it too.